 Unique silicone rings inside the cartridge

 If the mouth piece is removable, you’ll be able to see 3 silicone rings on the bottom of the mouthpiece, the top of the airway and the bottom of the airway within the cartridge.
+If you ever see two or more silicones in an area that should only have one, it may be a fake.

 As for the mouthpieces that don’t come off, you’ll be able to see a clear silicone ring on the bottom of the cartridge itself.
 This is shown underneath when you flip the cartridge upside down.